Claude runtime authorization

-The problem with Claude agents today
+The problem with Claude tool use

 No pre-execution check